wp-plugins/advanced-meta-widget/readme.txt

 Stable tag: 2.5.8
 License: GPLv2 or later

-Advanced meta widget allows you to chose, what you want to display in meta widget, and allows you to use redirect to actual URL when using login/out
+Advanced meta widget allows you to chose, what you want to display in meta widget and adds many other features to manage it.

 == Description ==